 While dealing with a large dataset, adding many rows to your worksheet is necessary.
 But at the same time, you may need to hide some rows to give the worksheet a better outlook.
 To satisfy the demand of different circumstances, you may need to count only the visible rows in Excel.
 Here, in this article, we’re going to discuss how to count visible rows in Excel.
 So, let’s get started.

-3 Methods to Count Visible Rows in Excel
+How to Count Visible Rows in Excel: 3 Methods

 Before diving into the big picture, let’s get to know about the workbook that is the base of our today’s examples.